Word Embeddings for Automatic Equalization in Audio Mixing: INTRODUCTION

 There is a growing interest in adopting natural language processing (NLP) methodologies to develop semantically-controlled audio effects~\cite{zacharakis2012analysis, williams2007perceptually, miranda1995artificial}.
-Stables~et~al.~\cite{stables2014safe} presented a system called Semantic Audio Feature Extraction (SAFE), which focused extracting semantic descriptions for equalization from a digital audio workstation (DAW).
+Stables~et~al.~\cite{stables2014safe} presented a system called Semantic Audio Feature Extraction (SAFE), which focused on extracting semantic descriptions for equalization from a digital audio workstation (DAW).
 Stasis~et~al.~\cite{stasis2016semantically} investigated the idea of mapping the descriptors to a reduced dimensionality space, to enable users to interact with the system in a more intuitive way.
 Chourdakis et al.~\cite{chourdakis2019tagging} explored tagging and retrieval of room impulse responses for reverberation.
 They adopted word embeddings to assign impulse responses to tags that match their short descriptions.

 In this paper, we explore the novel idea of adopting word embeddings to automatically predict EQ settings.
 We present a methodology to translate words from a semantic vector space to a vector space representing the parameters of an equalizer.
 Word embeddings are representations of words that capture lexical semantics in language~\cite{bakarov2018survey}.
 An embedding layer is often used as the first layer in a neural network that performs NLP tasks such as machine translation, caption generation, and automatic speech recognition~\cite{goldberg2017neural}.
+Although word embeddings are commonly used to understand natural language, we investigate if they would be of any benefit to descriptors for EQ settings.
 We adopt this approach to translate words to predict values of a parametric equalizer.
 This way, the neural network has the ability to understand non-technical words and even descriptors that it has not seen before.
 This finding is significant because artists without training in audio production can express their creative goals directly to the AI-powered mixing engine.
+To our knowledge, this is the first study that investigates how EQ settings can be predicted for \emph{unseen} semantic descriptors.
+We demonstrate that the neural network is capable of learning a direct translation from the text domain to the EQ domain.

-\section{Methodology}
+\section{METHODOLOGY}

-\subsection{Dataset}
+\subsection{DATASET}

 We adopted the SocialEQ dataset~\cite{cartwright2013social}, which crowd-sources semantic descriptors for EQ settings.
 In the raw format, each sample in the dataset contains a semantic descriptor, language of the descriptor, audio id, a consistency rating, and 40 values for EQ parameters.
 During the data collection, each participant was asked to enter a word in their preferred language.
 For example, \emph{warm} in English, \emph{claro} in Spanish, or \emph{grave} in Italian.
 Subsequently, they pick a sound file which will be modified by the EQ plugin.
 There were three sound files --- electric guitar, piano, and drums.
 Each sound file had a unique audio id.